Standing Rock Sioux Reservation: Environmental issues

 In the 1960s, the Army Corps of Engineers and the Bureau of Reclamation built five large dams on the Missouri River, and implemented the Pick–Sloan Missouri Basin Program, forcing Native Americans to relocate from large areas to be flooded behind the dams.
 These dams were for flood control and hydroelectric power generation in the region.
 More than 200000 acres on the Standing Rock Reservation and the Cheyenne River Reservation in South Dakota were flooded by the Oahe Dam alone.

 As of 2015, poverty remains a problem for the displaced populations in the Dakotas.
-They have sought compensation for their towns submerged under Lake Oahe, and the loss of traditional ways of life.
+They have sought compensation for their towns submerged under Lake Oahe and the loss of traditional ways of life.

 Dakota Access Pipeline

 The Dakota Access Pipeline (DAPL) was rerouted near the Standing Rock Sioux Reservation after a proposed route near the state capital Bismarck was denied as being deemed too risky for Bismarck's water supplies.
 The tribe opposed the pipeline to be constructed under Lake Oahe and the Missouri River.

 On April 1, 2016, LaDonna Brave Bull Allard, an elder member of the Standing Rock Sioux tribe, and her grandchildren established the Sacred Stone Camp to protest the DAPL, which they said threatens the upper Missouri River, the only water supply for the Standing Rock Reservation.
 The camp was on Allard's private land and served as a center for cultural preservation and spiritual resistance to the DAPL.
 Protests at the pipeline site in North Dakota began in the spring of 2016 and drew indigenous people from throughout North America, as well as many other supporters.
 It was the largest gathering of Native Tribes in the past 100 years.
-A number of planned arrests occurred when people locked themselves to heavy machinery in civil disobedience.
+A number of planned arrests occurred when people locked themselves to heavy machinery in acts of civil disobedience.

 The Standing Rock Sioux Tribe filed an injunction against the U.S. Army Corps of Engineers to stop building the pipeline.
 In April 2016, three federal agencies -- U.S. Environmental Protection Agency, U.S. Department of Interior, and Advisory Council on Historic Preservation—requested a full Environmental Impact Statement of the pipeline.
 In August 2016, protests were held near Cannon Ball, North Dakota.

 In the summer of 2016, a group of young activists from Standing Rock ran from North Dakota to Washington, D.C., to present a petition in protest of the construction of the Dakota Access Pipeline, which is part of the Bakken pipeline.
 They launched an international campaign called ReZpect our Water.
 The activists argued that the pipeline, which goes from North Dakota to Illinois, would jeopardize the water source of the reservation, the Missouri River.

 By late September, it was reported that there were over 300 federally recognized Native American tribes and an estimated 3,000 to 4,000 pipeline resistance supporters residing in the camp, with several thousand more on weekends.